 Electrician

 There is a lack of electricians in New Zealand, who can provide domestic assistance as well as can be employed with the power supply.
-This makes it one of the best New Zealand jobs for Indians, where a large number of students pursue Electrical Engineering and Diploma.
+This makes it one of the best New Zealand jobs for Indians, where a large number of students pursue Electrical Engineering and Diplomas.
 To be a practising electrician, students need to complete an apprenticeship and gain a National Certificate in Electrical Engineering for Registration.

 Farm Worker